-Profiles support business/mission requirements within your organization to all constituents, and also aid in the communication of risk between organizations.
-If you have a difficult time translating your current and taret risk and cyber strength to your partners, vendors and the like, creating a these profiles will be monumental in boosting communication between all parties involved.
+Profiles support business/mission requirements within your organization to all constituents and also aid in the communication of risk between organizations.
+If you have a difficult time translating your current and target risk and cyber strength to your partners, vendors, and the like, creating these profiles will be monumental in boosting communication between all parties involved.
 The better the communication is within and around your organization, the more progress you'll make in building a robust program or even creating a faster response plan.

 If you're interested in baselining your organization against NIST Cybersecurity Framework best practices in hours, let us know.
 You'll be able to see areas for improvement and gaps across all five NIST functions, and you'll have a plan of action on how to close those gaps within and around your organization.